chrislevn/MindYourNeck/README.md

 This project is under construction for version 2.0 which has better posture detection through AI.
 Stay tuned!

 ## Instruction:
-See the code in the "Mind Your Neck" folder (files with .swift)
+See the code in the "Mind Your Neck" folder (files with .swift - for example, Dashview.swift)